 2009 • 2010 • 2011 • 2012 • 2013

-In a nutshell: This article is an overview of your Routan's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Routan's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your van.

 Overview of the Volkswagen Routan